While pancreatic cancer only accounts for about 3% of overall cancer diagnoses, it does carry the highest fatality rate of all major cancers.

 Financial Assistance For Pancreatic Cancer Patients Type #2: Pancreatic Cancer-Specific Financial Grants

-There are a multitude of organizations that offer free money to pancreatic cancer patients.
-This type of financial assistance is also known as an pancreatic cancer-specific financial grant.
+There is a multitude of organizations that offer financial assistance for pancreatic cancer patients.
+This type of financial assistance is also known as a pancreatic cancer-specific financial grant.

 While some grants are generalized and open to applicants with all cancer types, others are specific to pancreatic cancer.
-The best place to search for financial grants you may qualify for is online and through your local nonprofit organizations.
+The best way to search for financial assistance for pancreatic cancer patients you may qualify for is through your local nonprofit organizations.

-When looking online, try searching for “pancreatic cancer financial grants”, as well as the more general but still applicable “cancer financial grants”.
-The best part about cancer financial grants is that they are free money, and don’t come with strings attached.
+When looking online, try searching for “pancreatic cancer financial grants,” and the more general but still applicable “cancer financial grants.”
+The best part about cancer financial grants is that they are free money and don’t come with strings attached.

 Although it can be time-consuming to locate grants, the time invested can pay for itself.
-When it comes to financial grants, the most challenging part is locating an organization that still has funding available.
-Don’t be discouraged–remember, persistence is key and resources are out there.
+Regarding financial grants, the most challenging part is locating an organization that still has funding available.
+Don’t be discouraged–persistence is key, and resources are out there.